Here's how to take the next step with your offer.

 Visit the Study Support Hub for assistance with a range of topics such as managing your workload, conducting library searches, effective critical reading and note making, just to name a few.

-There are also online modules and resources available.
+There are also online modules and resources available in the Learning Lab.

 There’s so much to do at RMIT both on campus and off campus.
 Make sure you attend your College’s or School’s orientation event, as well as other events around the university both physical and online.
 Discover upcoming events for students.